spiral/docs/framework/config.md

 > The overwrite is done on the first level keys of configuration array.

 ## Auto-Configuration
-Some components will expose auto-configuration API to change it's settings during the application bootload time.
-Usually such API is available though the component bootloader.
+Some components will expose auto-configuration API to change its settings during the application bootload time.
+Usually, such API is available through the component bootloader.

 > For example `HttpBootloader`->`addMiddleware`.

-We can provide our own auto-configuration API in our bootloader.
+We can provide our auto-configuration API in our Bootloader.
 Use `ConfiguratorInterface`->`modify` for this purpose.
-Our bootloader will be declared as Singleton to speed up processing a bit.
+Our Bootloader will be declared as Singleton to speed up processing a bit.

 ```php
 namespace App\Bootloader;